ElangoSubramani/AWS_Website_Hosting/README.md

 ## Happy Learning

-## Follow me and visit my profile  and if any queries ask me on linkedin
+## Follow me, If any queries reach me on linkedin

 https://github.com/ElangoSubramani